 Number of QuestionsFewer than 20 questions is desirable.
 The extensive number of options in the FYI system is meant to take into account the wide variety of possible course characteristics and teaching goals.
 Choices should be limited to those you most want to know about and should be based on your course context.
 You should not include too many items on a student feedback survey if you want students to complete the survey thoughtfully.

 Types of QuestionsThere are three types of question formats.
 The first format – scaled item – asks students to rate their agreement with a given statement using the ratings of SD, D, N, A, SA, respectfully standing for strongly disagree, disagree, neutral, agree, and strongly agree.
 These have been adapted from the former Student Evaluation of Teaching (SET) instrument that was used at Ohio State for more than twenty years.

 Course helped develop my problem-solving ability.

-The second format – open ended – allows for students to comment, rather than select a specific rating.
+Writing and drawing at board were legible.The second format – open ended – allows for students to comment, rather than select a specific rating.

 How did the way in which the course was designed help or hinder your learning?

 What outcomes did you experience as a result of course field experiences?

 Which course texts would you recommend adding or eliminating and why?The third format – tailored items either scaled or open-ended – allows you to tailor the statement to be specific to your course.
 Instead of asking if the students found a general item agreeable or disagreeable, or to comment in general on a given item, you can include the specific items.